Fernet

 Several brands of fernet sold in Argentina.
 From left to right: Cinzano, Luxardo, Ramazzotti, 1882, Fernet-Branca, and Martini.

 Fernet (/it/) is an Italian type of amaro, a bitter, aromatic spirit.
 Fernet is made from a number of herbs and spices which vary according to the brand, but usually include myrrh, rhubarb, chamomile, cardamom, aloe, and especially saffron, with a base of distilled grape spirits.

 Fernet is usually served as a digestif after a meal but may also be served with coffee and espresso or mixed into coffee and espresso drinks.
 It may be served at room temperature or with ice.

-The Italian liqueur Fernet-Branca, developed in 1845, has a cult following in the international bartending community and is immensely popular in Argentina.
-Argentina consumes more than 75% of all fernet produced globally and, due to the product's popularity, also has Fratelli Branca's only distillery outside of Italy.
-As it is traditionally mixed with Coke, fernet has also contributed in making Argentina one of the biggest consumers of Coca-Cola in the world.
-Fernet and Coke (Spanish: fernet con coca) is so ubiquitous in Argentina that it has been described as "the country's unofficial drink".
-This combination is called fernandito.
+The Italian liqueur Fernet-Branca, developed in 1845, has a cult following in the international bartending community and is popular in Argentina, which consumes more than 75% of all fernet produced globally and hosts Fratelli Branca's only distillery outside of Italy.
+Because it is traditionally mixed with Coca-cola, fernet has also contributed in making Argentina one of the world's leading consumers of the soft drink.
+This cocktail, fernet con coca or fernandito, is so ubiquitous in Argentina that it has been described as "the country's unofficial drink".